 The PA Program utilizes the Centralized Application Service for Physician Assistants (CASPA).
-The application cylce for the PA cohort beginning May 2014 is now closed.
-The application cylce for the May 2015 cohort will open in April 2014.
+The application cycle for the May 2015 cohort began April 16, 2014.
+The application deadline for Baldwin Wallace University's May 2015 cohort is November 1, 2014.

 Official transcripts from each college/university you attended must be mailed directly to:

 P.O.
 Box 9108

 Candidates who have been admitted to Baldwin Wallace University will be required to send another set of official transcripts to the BW Admission Office.
 You do not need to send them to BW unless requested.

 Candidates must submit three recommendations (references) to CASPA.
 At least one of the recommendations must be from a physician assistant or physician.
 The other two should be from health care professionals, a university/college professor or advisor, a work supervisor or manager.

 The GRE general test is required of all applicants to the PA program, and must be submitted to CASPA.
 The program GRE code is 0498 Baldwin Wallace U PA CASPA.
 The GRE must be taken within the last 5 years.
 Strong candidates have GRE scores at or above the 50th percentile in all categories.

 The MCAT is not used as a substitute for the GRE.

 As part of the CASPA application process, prepare a 500-1000 word writing sample that helps the Admission Committee become acquainted with you in ways different from courses, grades and other objective data.

 Candidates are required to log at least 40 hours of shadowing experience with a practicing physician assistant in the U.S..